-If you can get your hands on a Quest 3, you’ve got everything you need right in the box to start playing some of the best VR games out there.
-Once you’ve got a few hours under your belt though, you’ll probably notice a few things that definitely need improving, many of which can thankfully be solved with a few key aftermarket accessories.
+If you’ve got your hands on a Quest 3, you’ve got everything you need right in the box to start playing some of the best VR games out there.
+Once you’ve got a few hours under your belt though, you’ll probably notice a few things that definitely need improving, many of which can thankfully be solved with a few key Quest 3 accessories.

 Upgrade Your Headstrap

-Meta has done it again; like Quest 2, they’ve included a cheap, floppy strap that you’ll very likely want to replace soon after popping out of your first long playsession.
+Meta has done it again; like Quest 2, they built an impressive headset… but decided to include a cheap, floppy strap that you’ll very likely want to replace soon after popping out of your first long play session.
 For many, the stock strap just doesn’t do a good enough job of distributing weight evenly and comfortably on the user’s head.
-Some users report the stock Quest 3 straps even cut into the base of their ears a bit too, which is bound be bothersome long-term.
+Some users report the stock Quest 3 straps pushes into the top of their ears a bit too, which can be really annoying.

 VR Cover or Spare Facepad